bci/protonvpn_public_port_refresh_macos/README.md

 A Python script for macOS that maintains dynamic public ports for ProtonVPN connections using NAT-PMP.
 It periodically refreshes the port mapping and can optionally control macOS applications (e.g., torrent clients) by updating their configurations and restarting them when the port changes.

+**Note:** This script is designed for ProtonVPN with P2P access enabled and WireGuard protocol.
+Other VPNs or protocols may not support NAT-PMP port forwarding.

 ## Author

 Kent <kent@bci.com> with assistance from GitHub Copilot and Grok Code Fast 1